gale31/TIDY/README.md

 - plastic bottle
 - unknown

-For each class of trash, there are four environments, in which the photographs were taken:
+For each class of trash there are four environments in which the photographs were taken:

 - beach
 - sea